Skip to main content

 • adopt a proportionate universalism approach, where universal policies and interventions are developed to be more intense where need is higher

 • work in partnership with the Integrated Care System to support the Core20PLUS5 programme locally.
-This will include focussing on our two locally identified areas of health inequalities, those who are living in transient populations, and people with a learning disability or autism
+This will include focussing on our two locally identified areas of health inequalities: those who are living in transient populations, and people with a learning disability or neurodiversity

 • integrate wider determinants of health in all policies and in all work commissioned.
 All Council and local NHS strategies and decisions to be assessed for wider determinants of health impacts